nanodesigns/nanosupport/readme.txt

 == Upgrade Notice ==

-= 0.2.1 =
+= 0.3.0 =
-A major security hole was fixed
+Rich text editor for the ticket body text